coupergateway/couper/docs/LOGS.md

 ## Fields

-Given the large amount of information contained in several _Logs_, see [Settings](#settings) to change the format or level of intricacy with which _Logs_ are printed.
+Given the large amount of information contained in some logs, it might come handy to change the format or log level (see [Settings](#settings)).

 ### Common Fields